AudioKit/AUv3-Example-App/README.md

 **CocoaPods**
-This repo uses CocoaPods to easily add AudioKit to your project.
+This repo branch uses CocoaPods to add AudioKit 4 to your project.
+If you're using a newer version of Xcode, you may need to add AudioKit 4 manually without using CocoaPods.

 Using the `Terminal` app in your mac, change directories to the folder that contains this project.
 The correct directory contains a file called `Podfile`